jnbdz/rust-quickstarts/tutorial/variables/README.md

 * Upper and lowercase letters
 * Case-sensitive

+> NOTE: For none premitive values (e.g.: vec) you need to use pointers.

 ## Syntax
 - Data types are optional.
 - It is inferred by the value assigned.